5 min read

 Which is cheaper - Aus or NZ?

-All things considered, New Zealand is cheaper to live in than Australia.
-The average cost of living in Australia is 18% more expensive than in New Zealand and Australia is ranked 10th vs 15th for New Zealand in the list of the most expensive countries in the world.
+All things considered, New Zealand is generally cheaper to live in than Australia.
+The average cost of living in Australia is 18% more expensive than in New Zealand, with Australia ranked 10th and New Zealand 15th in the list of the most expensive countries in the world.

-But, both countries offer a high standard of living.
-While New Zealand has lower average prices for consumer goods and services, Australia offers higher wages to compensate some.
+That said, both countries offer a high standard of living.
+While New Zealand has lower average prices for many consumer goods and services, Australia often offers higher wages, which can help balance out the higher cost of living.

-Ultimately the cheapest country for you will depend on your personal priorities, lifestyle and specific location in either country.
+Ultimately, the cheaper country for you will depend on your personal priorities, lifestyle, income, and specific location in either country.

 What do our customers say?